Quantum Algorithm for Low-Energy Effective Hamiltonians and Subspace Eigenvalue Problem: Introduction

 \subsection{High-level Algorithm Overview}

-Our algorithm is built on the $P/Q$ projection formalism and consists of two main components: \begin{enumerate} \item \emph{Eigenvalue estimation} — solving the nonlinear reduced eigenproblem to find approximated roots of the fixed-point (self-consistency) condition $\xi_i(\lambda)=\lambda$. \item \emph{Eigenstate preparation} — lifting the corresponding $P$-space eigenvectors to physical eigenstates of $H$ via the wave-operator. \end{enumerate} The workflow is summarized in Figure \ref{fig:eigenvalue-estimation}.
+Our algorithm is built on the $P/Q$ projection formalism and consists of two main components: \begin{enumerate}[leftmargin=*] \item \emph{Eigenvalue estimation} — solving the nonlinear reduced eigenproblem to find approximate eigenvalues by solving the fixed-point (self-consistency) equation. \item \emph{Eigenstate preparation} — lifting the corresponding $P$-space eigenvectors to physical eigenstates of $H$ via the wave-operator. \end{enumerate} The workflow is summarized in Fig.~\ref{fig:eigenvalue-estimation}.
 The first stage supplies the relevant spectral parameter for the second stage, which then enable state preparation with fidelity guarantees.

-The core idea of our algorithm is to reformulate the eigenvalue problem in terms of an effective Hamiltonian acting on a much smaller reference subspace.
+The core idea of our algorithm is to reformulate the eigenvalue problem in terms of an effective Hamiltonian acting on a reference subspace with much smaller dimension that is tractable classically.
 Instead of solving the full $N$-dimensional problem (with $n$-qubit Hamiltonian $N=2^n$), we identify a $d$-dimensional subspace ($d\ll N$) spanned by physically motivated states expected to overlap strongly with the low-energy spectrum of $H$.
-Let $P$ be the projector onto this model space and $Q=I-P$ its orthogonal complement.
-In the resulting $P/Q$ block decomposition,
+Let $P$ be the projector onto the reference subspace and $Q=I-P$ its orthogonal complement.
+In the resulting $P/Q$ block decomposition, we can rewrite the full eigenvalue problem into the block form: